HenryLHH/hhlin-academic/content/authors/admin/_index.md

 bio: My research interests focus on 'reasoning over safety', or RoS, which lies at the intersection of causal reasoning, state abstraction and trustworthy reinforcement learning.
 Specifically, I'm interested in their applications in critical scenarios like autonomous vehicles and robot manipulation.

 interests:
-- Causal reasoning for Generalizable Reinforcement Learning
+- Causal reasoning for generalist agents
-- Safety-critical Scenario Generation for Autonomous Vehicles
+- Safety-critical scenario generation for closed-loop simulation
-- Learning from Imperfect Demonstration
+- Long-horizon interaction-rich decision-making

 education:
   courses: